 The Group carried out a review of the recoverable amount of plant and equipment having regard to its ongoing operations with indications of impairment.
-The plant and equipment with indicator of impairment amounts to \$8,480,000 (2016: \$8,823,000).
+The plant and equipment with indicator of impairment amounts to \$11,861,000 (2017: \$8,480,000).
 The recoverable amount of the relevant assets has been determined on the basis of their value-in-use through estimation of the forecasted cash flows to be derived from the use of the assets.
-The key assumptions used for the value-in-use calculation are those relating to the discount rate, growth rates and expected capital expenditure.
-The growth rates are based on the contracted and estimates of projected customer orders.
+The key assumptions used for the value-in-use calculation are those relating to the discount rate, revenue growth rates, gross operating margins, working capital changes and terminal growth rates.
+The revenue growth rates are based on the contracted and estimates of projected customer orders.
 The Group prepares the cash flow forecasts derived from the most recent financial budgets approved by management for the next five years.
-The growth rate used to extrapolate the cash flows of the CGU beyond the forecast period is 1% (2016: 1%), which does not exceed the long-term growth rate for the relevant markets.
-The discount rate used in measuring value-in-use is 13.1% (2016: 13.1%).
+The growth rate used to extrapolate the cash flows of the CGU beyond the forecast period is 1% (2017: 1%), which does not exceed the long-term growth rate for the relevant markets.
+The discount rate used in measuring value-in-use is 13.1% (2017: 13.1%).
 Based on the impairment assessment performed in current year, there was no impairment required.

-The carrying amounts of the Group's plant and equipment and motor vehicles include amounts of \$386,000 (2016: \$716,000) and \$180,000 (2016: \$234,000) respectively, in respect of assets held under finance leases.
+The carrying amounts of the Group's plant and equipment and motor vehicles include amounts of \$328,000 (2017: \$386,000) and \$135,000 (2017: \$180,000) respectively, in respect of assets held under finance leases.

-Details of the leasehold property held by the Group as at July 31, 2017 are set out below:
+Details of the leasehold property held by the Group as at July 31, 2018 are set out below:

-Location Description Area Tenure 35 Joo Koon Circle Singapore 629110 Leasehold factory and office 14,906 sq metre Lease term of 56 years from February 1, 2000
+Location Description Area Tenure 35 Joo Koon Circle Leasehold factory and 14,906 sq metre Lease term of 56 years Singapore 629110 office from February 1, 2000